rosaqq/Noir/README.md

 'noir rank'------------shows your level of permission to run the commands
 'noir rek'-------------insults you, based on http://www.insultgenerator.org/
 'noir rek @some1'------same as previous one but instults @some1
-'noir praise'----------compliments you, based http://www.madsci.org/cgi-bin/cgiwrap/~lynn/jardin/SCG
-'noir praise @some1'---same as previous one but instults @some1

 #### how to use chatbot:
 '@Noir + message' and he will answer.